-Potash prices are currently trading at ~US\$400 / tonne which is significantly below the 2008 peak of US\$1,000 / tonne.
-However, the current price is still markedly higher than the long term average of US\$150-200 / tonne.
+Potash prices are currently trading at ~US400 / tonne which is significantly below the 2008 peak of US1,000 / tonne.
+However, the current price is still markedly higher than the long term average of US190-200 / tonne.

-Mark has been working on potash for ~13 years.
+Mark grew up in a town where the only GFC was (and still is!) the Geelong Football Club.
 After university in Melbourne, he spent ten years with RGC working as an exploration and mine geologist in various roles in Australia.
 He completed a Masters Degree at CODES whilst with North in NSW.
-Since 2000 he has worked as a consultant geologist / geochemist and spent three years with Rio Tinto working on Industrial Minerals - primarily potash.
-During the last five years Mark has worked on potash projects in North America, Europe, Asia, Africa, South America and Australia.
+Since 2000 he has worked as a consultant geologist / geochemist and spent three years with Rio Tinto Exploration working on Industrial Minerals - primarily potash.